CCareaga/attention_guided_cropping/README.md

 I was not able to track down why these images generate poor attention maps, but I did observe that larger models greatly improved the consistency of the attention maps.
 The examples shown above were generated using a ResNet-50 backbone and the chipping model discussed earlier.
 Once I was able to generate satisfactory attention maps, I developed a process to convert these attention maps into square regions for cropping:
 ![converting attention map to bounding box for cropping](https://github.com/CCareaga/attention_guided_cropping/blob/master/figures/attn_to_crop.png?raw=true)

 When the attention fails the model generally generates a pretty unifrom attention map.
-This means that the bounding box creted encapsulates a very large portion of the image and therefore the cropping process defaults to maintaining the original image.
+This means that the bounding box created encapsulates a very large portion of the image and therefore the cropping process defaults to maintaining the original image.
 With cropped versions of both the training set and the test set, a new model can be trained.
 By ensembling the predictions of the a ResNet trained on the original images, and a ResNet trained on the cropped images, we can get a decent boost in performance without having to increase the image size!

 ### Implementation

 #### Preprocessing

 To start I center-cropped all images into a square using the size of their shortest side.
-Next I resized each image to be 224 x 224 and store the training set and test set as .npy files (for easy loading into RAM).
-Before going into any of the models the images go through a series of augmentations:
+Next, I resized each image to be 224 x 224 and store the training set and test set as .npy files (for easy loading into RAM).
+Before begin fed into any of the models, the images go through a series of augmentations:
 ```
 train_transform = transforms.Compose([
     DrawHair(),